temporalio/cloud-sdk-go/README.md

 [Temporal Cloud](https://temporal.io/cloud) serves as a software as a service (SaaS) infrastructure platform, specifically designed to manage the durability of your Temporal Applications.

-And `Temporal Cloud Ops Go SDK` is a framework for managing resources hosted on Temporal Cloud.
+The APIs that Temporal Cloud provides are accessible via the `Temporal Cloud Ops Go SDK`.
+This SDK is a Go client library for the [Temporal Cloud APIs](https://github.com/temporalio/cloud-api).
+It allows you to manage your Temporal Cloud resources programmatically.

 ## How to use